Jacobi's solution for geodesics on a triaxial ellipsoid

 \section{Ordinary differential equations for geodesics}

-The equation for geodesics on a surface is the same as for the motion of a particle constrained to move on the surface but subject to no other forces.
+\citet[\S8]{laplace99} showed that a particle constrained to move on a surface but subject to no other forces follows a geodesic.
 The centrifugal acceleration of the particle is $-(V^2/R_c)\hat{\mathbf U}$, where $R_c$ is the radius of curvature in the direction of the velocity $\mathbf V$.
-We will take the speed to be unity (and, of course, the speed is a constant in this problem); thus, time can be replaced by $s$, the displacement along the geodesic, as the independent variable.
+We will take the speed $V$ to be unity (and, of course, the speed is a constant in this problem); thus, time can be replaced by $s$, the displacement along the geodesic, as the independent variable.
 The differential equations for the geodesic are

 This expression for the acceleration $\mathbf A$ is obtained by computing the deviation of the particle from the ellipsoid if $\mathbf V$ is constant; the acceleration necessary to maintain the particle on the ellipsoid immediately follows. \citet{panou13} solves these equations in ellipsoidal coordinates, but this leads to a badly behaved system because of the singular behavior of these coordinates near umbilics.
 A better approach, adopted by \citet{panou19}, is to express $\mathbf R$ and $\mathbf V$ in cartesian coordinates, because there are no singularities in this representation.